-Fibroid embolization preserves fertility.
+One of the benefits of embolization is that this fibroid treatment preserves fertility.
 It won’t interfere with the womb or remove any of its tissue.
 There’s no fibroid re-growth, so you can get pregnant when you are ready, rather than racing against a fibroid re-occurrence.

 Fibroid embolization means that patients of child-bearing age who want to conceive, generally can.
 Over 80 women in our practice have had normal pregnancies and healthy babies following this procedure.

 Hear from patients who had children after embolization…

 Another advantage of Embolization is that it is non-surgical.
 Recovery time is much, much shorter.
 Your body won’t have to heal from the trauma of large surface incisions, tissue removal or even the effects of a general anesthetic.
 As a result, most patients are on their feet in 24 hours and feeling normal enough to return to regular life and work within about 4 days.

 A major difference between fibroid embolization and traditional fibroid surgeries (like myomectomy) is that embolization ensures fibroids can never grow back.
 Fibroids removed surgically often leave enough fibroid cells and fibroid tissue to eventually regenerate.
 50% of the time, women who have myomectomies discover their fibroids are back in less than a year.